cincanproject/tools/oledump-linux/README.md

-# "Program to analyse OLE files."
+# "A Program to analyse OLE files."

 ## Input